mui/material-ui/docs/data/material/components/cards/cards.md

 <p class="description">Cards contain content and actions about a single subject.</p>

-Cards are surfaces that display content and actions on a single topic.

-They should be easy to scan for relevant and actionable information.
-Elements, like text and images, should be placed on them in a way that clearly indicates hierarchy.

 {{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Introduction

+Cards are surfaces that display content and actions on a single topic.
 The Material UI Card component includes several complementary utility components to handle various use cases:

 - Card: a surface-level container for grouping related components.